serendio-labs/diskoveror-ta/README.md

 ###### Third party API/Software integrations

 New modules could be supported under these categories without disturbing the existing system in any manner.

-### Compiling Diskoveror TA Engine

-To package it in a single executable jar for distribution (.jar file), the following command has to be run from the command line.

->       mvn clean compile assembly:single

 ### Example usage from Tamanager